cosmos/cosmos-sdk/x/group/spec/03_messages.md

 - new metadata length is greater than some `MaxMetadataLength`.
 - the signer is not the admin of the group.

-## Msg/CreateGroupAccount
+## Msg/CreateGroupPolicy

-A new group account can be created with the `MsgCreateGroupAccount`, which has an admin address, a group id, a decision policy and some optional metadata bytes.
+A new group policy can be created with the `MsgCreateGroupPolicy`, which has an admin address, a group id, a decision policy and some optional metadata bytes.

 +++ https://github.com/cosmos/cosmos-sdk/blob/6f58963e7f6ce820e9b33f02f06f7b96f6d2e347/proto/cosmos/group/v1beta1/tx.proto#L121-L142

 It's expecting to fail if metadata length is greater than some `MaxMetadataLength`.

-## Msg/UpdateGroupAccountAdmin
+## Msg/UpdateGroupPolicyAdmin

-The `UpdateGroupAccountAdmin` can be used to update a group account admin.
+The `UpdateGroupPolicyAdmin` can be used to update a group policy admin.

 +++ https://github.com/cosmos/cosmos-sdk/blob/6f58963e7f6ce820e9b33f02f06f7b96f6d2e347/proto/cosmos/group/v1beta1/tx.proto#L151-L162

-It's expecting to fail if the signer is not the admin of the group account.
+It's expecting to fail if the signer is not the admin of the group policy.

-## Msg/UpdateGroupAccountDecisionPolicy
+## Msg/UpdateGroupPolicyDecisionPolicy

-The `UpdateGroupAccountDecisionPolicy` can be used to update a decision policy.
+The `UpdateGroupPolicyDecisionPolicy` can be used to update a decision policy.

 +++ https://github.com/cosmos/cosmos-sdk/blob/6f58963e7f6ce820e9b33f02f06f7b96f6d2e347/proto/cosmos/group/v1beta1/tx.proto#L167-L179

-It's expecting to fail if the signer is not the admin of the group account.
+It's expecting to fail if the signer is not the admin of the group policy.

-## Msg/UpdateGroupAccountMetadata
+## Msg/UpdateGroupPolicyMetadata

-The `UpdateGroupAccountMetadata` can be used to update a group account metadata.
+The `UpdateGroupPolicyMetadata` can be used to update a group policy metadata.

 +++ https://github.com/cosmos/cosmos-sdk/blob/6f58963e7f6ce820e9b33f02f06f7b96f6d2e347/proto/cosmos/group/v1beta1/tx.proto#L184-L195